Bryntum

 Try out some of these features in your app.

-This article gives you a starting point for building a Gantt chart using Frappe Gantt.
+This Gantt chart tutorial gives you a starting point for building with Frappe Gantt.
 If you’re instead looking to buy an off-the-shelf, battle-tested solution that just works, take a look at some examples of our Bryntum Gantt.
 With the Bryntum Gantt component, you can:

 We also have a support forum and offer professional services.